10m+

 • Income-related Employment and Support Allowance

-You might also get help with the cost of covering extra-curricular activities, such as musical instrument or sports lessons.
+You might also get help with the cost of covering extra-curricular activities, such as musical instruments or sports lessons.

 Contact your local education authority (LEA) to find out what your entitlements are.